HartJN/elfco-secret-santa-only/README.md

 ## Features

 - Secret Santa events are created and managed using unique IDs (UUIDs)
-- Participants can enter their event name, date, and budget
+- Host can enter their event name, date, and budget
 - Each participant can create a wish list, which is saved using a UUID
 - The event host can view the dashboard and draw names to assign gift partners
 - Gift partners are assigned using a Fisher–Yates shuffle algorithm